Kenny Bell: Salt Lake Stallions

 In October 2018, Bell joined the Salt Lake Stallions of the Alliance of American Football.
 The league ceased operations in April 2019.

 Personal life

-His father, Ken Bell, played for the Broncos from 1986–89, totaling more than 2,000 career yards in kickoff returns.
+His father, Ken Bell, played for the Broncos from 1986 to 1989, totaling more than 2,000 career yards in kickoff returns.

 He is canonically included in the Better Call Saul series Season 6 Episode 10.